blogmarketing/blogmarketing.github.io/_posts/2024-01-28-facebook-ads-guide.md

 ### 1. Develop Your Strategy First

-Before delving into the Ads Manager, it's crucial to establish a solid strategy.
+Before delving into the **[Ads Manager]({% post_url 2024-01-29-facebook-ads-manager %})**, it's crucial to establish a solid strategy.
 Without a well-defined plan, the plethora of options can be overwhelming, leading to the creation of ad campaigns that lack a specific target audience.

 For each campaign, consider the following: